Putting life back into localism

 An enterprising borough needs to be matched by an enterprising Britain.
 Only that will give Labour the tools to do what only it can do – produce a fairer, more balanced society where the most vulnerable are not constantly looking over their shoulders and where we support everyone – not just a chosen few – to be their best.

-Councillor Steve Houghton is leader of Barnsley Metropolitan Borough Council.
+Steve Houghton is leader of Barnsley council.

 Barnsley Metropolitan Borough Council is featured in One Nation Localism: How Labour councils are delivering fairness in tough times, a new report published by the LGA Labour Group available here.